Best of ·

 • Flip-to-mute boom mic

-The Turtle Beach Stealth 500 at £59.95 is the cheapest dual-protocol wireless gaming headset compareelectronic tracks in the UK in May 2026.
+The Turtle Beach Stealth 500 at £59.95 is the cheapest dual-protocol wireless gaming headset Compare Electronic tracks in the UK in August 2026.
 230 g is the lightest chassis in this shortlist by a margin.
-40 hours of battery life is shorter than the Arctis Nova 5's 60 but adequate for weekly charging cycles.
+40 hours of battery life is a long way short of the Cloud Alpha Wireless's 300 but adequate for weekly charging cycles.
 Bluetooth 5.2 + 2.4 GHz pairs PC and phone at the same time.

 What you give up at this price: no driver size or material quoted on the listing (typically 40 mm dynamic at this tier), no detachable mic (it's flip-to-mute on a fixed boom), and no software EQ control.
 For first-time buyers and casual gamers the Stealth 500 is a clean entry point under £60.